 6. The Form Matters

 How soy is prepared matters – a lot!
 In fact, fermented soy can be a fantastic food.
 Make sure it’s organic so it doesn’t contain all the nasty fertilizers and pesticides.
 Fermented foods contain live probiotics and enzymes as well as vitamin K2.
-Weston Price called K2, Activator X. Also called X Factor, it was found in the diets of all the healthy populations that he studied.
+Weston Price called K2, Activator X or the X Factor.
+It was found in the diets of all the healthy populations that he studied.

 Fermenting soy neutralizes the phytic acid that is so problematic with mineral absorption.
 Natto, a fermented soy food, is bursting with probiotics and other beneficial compounds, and one of the healthiest foods around.
 You just need to get over the slimy taste and texture.
 Tempeh and Tamari are fermented soy products, as well, and can be enjoyed in moderation.
 And who doesn’t love a bowl of miso soup now and then?!